COVID-19 Special Resources

 When will the library be physically open?

-We are working hard to ensure the library can open as soon as it is advisable to do so.
+During the fall, spring and summer sessions, the library has been offering limited in-person study spaces (by appointment).
+The library services continue to be offered remotely for now.
+We are working hard to ensure the library can open again fully as soon as it is advisable to do so.
 As soon as we have a timetable, we will post it.
 In the meantime, we will continue to provide remote services seven days a week.